What would our cartoon heroes be doing during lock-down?

 We’re obsessed with the artwork of Tommy Taylor.

-As the world adapts to lock-down, Tommy has turned his creative genius to exploring what our cartoon heroes would be doing during the period of enforced isolation.
+As lock-down continues, one of the few things keeping us sane is the illustrations that Tommy has created – exploring what our cartoon heroes would be doing during the period of enforced isolation.

 Who’s your Daddy?